 Over the fence...
 News travels fast in Amish country -- usually by word of mouth.

-Older posts to the Journal can be read below.
-And the next time you're in town, pick up a copy of The Budget, the newspaper published in Sugarcreek for the Amish community worldwide.
-It's folksy, homespun style is a treat to read.
+For another glimpse into life in Amish country, pick up a copy of The Budget, the newspaper published in Sugarcreek for the Amish community worldwide.
+Its folksy, homespun style is a treat to read.
 It's clear after reading a few reports from the newspaper's Amish correspondents around the world that the three most important things in the world to this agrarian community of faith are God, family and the weather.

 Amish country journal (Older entries; click on blog link above for more recent posts.)
 By Larry D. Miller